jheising/TouchTime/README.md

 # TouchTime

-An Objective-C class library for iOS that will parse a veritable cornucopia of date and time strings and magically turn them into an NSDate.
+An Objective-C class library for iOS that will parse a veritable cornucopia of formatted and unformatted (natural language) date and time strings and magically turn them into an NSDate.
 The conversion routines are based on the code provided in the powerful _strtotime_ function in PHP 5.4.

 For information on the PHP _strtotime_ function, see http://php.net/manual/en/function.strtotime.php.